LucasCallamullo/Ecommerce-Project-w-Payments/README.md

 * (Optional) You can import the Postman collection and envoirments from the folder docs/

 <br></br>
-### Other Functionalities
-Most of the site's functionalities are rendered directly through Django views, providing a seamless and uninterrupted user experience.
-CRUD operations for products and users are handled through these views.

 ### Installation and Setup
 1. **Clone the repository:**: